-The AWS InCommunities Scholarship Program offers scholarships to high school seniors who plan to pursue science, technology, engineering, and math (STEM) subjects at higher education institutions in designated districts of California, Oregon, Ohio, and Virginia, where the company has data center operations.
+The AWS InCommunities Scholarship Program offers scholarships to high school seniors in specific communities who plan to pursue science, technology, engineering, and math (STEM) subjects as part of their higher education.
+The scholarships are renewable each year and open to students from designated districts of California, Oregon, Ohio, and Virginia, where the company has data center operations.

-A total of $100,000 in scholarships is open to students enrolling in courses such as electrical and electronics engineering, computer science, artificial intelligence, biochemistry, software engineering, and physics.
+A total of $100,000 in scholarships is available to students enrolling in courses such as electrical and electronics engineering, computer science, artificial intelligence, biochemistry, software engineering, and physics.

 General Engineering, Virginia Tech

 Growing up in Manassas, Virginia, Allie Huszcza had an interest in engineering and science from an early age.

 “I just love science,” said Huszcza.
 “It was always my favorite subject in school.
 My parents would buy me science kits and books when I was younger, which also helped to nurture my interest.”

 Huszcza was encouraged by teachers to join the robotics club at her middle school, which ultimately led her to winning first place in the Virginia state round of the global VEX robotics championship.
 Then at the age of 13, she participated in the world championship.
 She credits that competition as being a pivotal moment in her academic career, one that inspired her to consider studying science in the longer term.